Myasirshahid/Excel-Formulas/README.md

-In this repository data analytics by using excel in which work on differnt excel functions with formulas.
+In this repository startin working as data analyst by using excel in which work on differnt excel functions with formulas.
 Vlookup.
 Formula is  = VLOOKUP(B10,B4:C8,2,FALSE)
 IF in Vlookup.
 Formula is IF(E23="","",VLOOKUP(E23,$E$17:$F$21,2,FALSE)) IF Error in Vlookup.
 Formula is IFERROR(VLOOKUP(E37,$E$31:$F$35,2,FALSE),"")  and  IFERROR(VLOOKUP(E37,$E$31:$F$35,2,FALSE),"NOT FOUND") (if need ant print message).